Are you overwhelmed by all the hiking shoes on the market? I can help you narrow your choices down to the best hiking shoes for men and women.

 Main Benefits:

 Updated for 2025, the Salomon X Ultra 5 Low has upgraded the look and feel of the X Ultra 4.
 This is the rare hiking shoe that's both light and supportive, making it appropriate for both average hikers and serious hikers.
 The latest version of Salomon's best-selling hiking shoe has a moderately stiff feel with moderate cushioning and moderate flex at the foot's natural flex-point—a great balance between stability and agility.
-It's also stacked with a waterproof-breathable GORE-TEX membrane (optional) and aggressive traction that excels on steeper trails with loose footing.
-I've personally hiked more than 1000 miles in X Ultras and already have several test hikes in the new X Ultra 5.
+It's also stacked with a waterproof-breathable GORE-TEX membrane (optional) and mixed tread for multisurface trails.
+I've personally hiked more than 1000 miles in X Ultras and tested the new X Ultra 5 many times in 2025.
 It's a great buy and the most versatile hiking shoe on this list.

 For comparison, see my full X Ultra 5 Mid review